MTE Program Online (43 credits)

 - Abbreviations, Medical Plurals, How to Look Up Words, Word Differentiation, and Formatting

 Registration & Payment

-Payment can be made to the Cashier's Office in person in the Parks Student Union during business hours, or through the Student Kiosk.
+Payment can be made through your MyEvCC Student Portal or in person to the Cashier's Office in the Parks Student Union during business hours.
 Payment can also be mailed to Everett Community College, Cashier's Office, 2000 Tower St., Everett, WA 98201-1390.
 Acceptable forms of payment include:

 - Cash, check, money order, Visa, MasterCard, or Discover Card

 - Financial aid awarded by Everett Community College